 If you pay early, you will speed up obtaining the title deed, as the procedures for transferring ownership and obtaining a tapu in Turkey are among the fastest transactions, especially for a foreign investor.
 Both parties are invited to the Title Deed Office for the final signature by sending an SMS about the date and time of the appointment to get the title deed.
 The appointment date is mostly scheduled on the same day in the afternoon or within two days at the latest, depending on the workload of the Title Deed Office.
 A sworn translator must be present at the title deed office if either party is a foreigner.

-How much does a Tapu cost in Turkey?
+How much does a Tapu (Title Deed in Turkey) cost?

 When purchasing a property in Turkey, you must pay an initial stamp duty or transfer tax for the title deed, known as the title deed charge.
 According to the local Land Registry and Cadaster directorate, the stamp duty of a title deed owing to Turkish authorities is 4% of the land value.